zulfaaiq/expo/README.md

 4. Creating the layout using flexbox instead of float.
 5. Implementing an attractive application interface.
 6. Ensuring a responsive layout.
 7. Incorporating JavaScript for DOM manipulation.
-Here are some examples of JavaScript implementations.

 For the design inspiration of the website, I referred to [Colorlib](https://preview.colorlib.com/#expo) but I made modifications to align it with the submission criteria.